duckietown/map-utils/README.md

         - `"dense"`

 * `--hard-mode` :
-    - "Normal mode" (default): no objects on tiles adjacent to an *intersection* or adjacent to a *curve* already containing an object
+    - "Normal mode" (default): no objects on tiles adjacent to a *curve* already containing an object, or adjacent to an *intersection*
     - **Hard mode**: objects on any tile except for intersections

 #### Examples